noway/diy-llm-bot/README.md

 # DIY LLM Bot

-This project allows you to quickly plug in a Large Language Model API into a standardized chatbot experience.
+This project allows you to compare a generic GPT-3 based chatbot with ChatGPT.

-With the rapid advancement of Machine Learning, we see more and more LLMs coming out.
-This project tries to make a frontend that can be used across different models and make it easy for users to "test drive" different AIs.

 ## Project goals